tanamdev/onerupiah-umkm/docs/deployment.md

 - `Dockerfile` builds the Next.js app through multi-stage steps (dependency install, build, slim runtime).
 - Variables that start with `NEXT_PUBLIC_` are injected at build time through docker build arguments.
-- Server-only variables (database, JWT, Duitku, etc.) are kept out of the image and must be supplied by Dokploy as runtime environment variables.
+- Server-only variables (database, JWT, `GEMINI_API_KEY`, Duitku, etc.) are kept out of the image and must be supplied by Dokploy as runtime environment variables.

 ## 2. GitHub Actions workflow